Metformin: Mechanism of action

 In addition to suppressing hepatic glucose production, metformin increases insulin sensitivity, enhances peripheral glucose uptake (by inducing the phosphorylation of GLUT4 enhancer factor), decreases insulin-induced suppression of fatty acid oxidation, and decreases the absorption of glucose from the gastrointestinal tract.
 Increased peripheral use of glucose may be due to improved insulin binding to insulin receptors.
 The increase in insulin binding after metformin treatment has also been demonstrated in patients with type 2 diabetes.

 AMPK probably also plays a role in increased peripheral insulin sensitivity, as metformin administration increases AMPK activity in skeletal muscle.
 AMPK is known to cause GLUT4 deployment to the plasma membrane, resulting in insulin-independent glucose uptake.
-Some metabolic actions of metformin do appear to occur by AMPK-independent mechanisms.
+Some metabolic actions of metformin do appear to occur by AMPK-independent mechanisms, however, AMPK likely has a modest overall effect and its activity is not likely to directly decrease gluconeogenesis in the liver.

 Metformin has indirect antiandrogenic effects in women with insulin resistance, such as those with PCOS, due to its beneficial effects on insulin sensitivity.
 It may reduce testosterone levels in such women by as much as 50%.
 A Cochrane review, though, found that metformin was only slightly effective for decreasing androgen levels in women with PCOS.

 Metformin also has significant effects on the gut microbiome, such as its effect on increasing agmatine production by gut bacteria, but the relative importance of this mechanism compared to other mechanisms is uncertain.

+Due to its effect on GLUT4 and AMPK, metformin has been described as an exercise mimetic.